patsoong/CS506FinalProject/README.md

 ---

-## Data Processing

-We implemented a structured **data-processing workflow** for preparing the NBA team data for modeling and predictive analysis through **data cleaning and integration**, **feature engineering**, and **principal component analysis (PCA)**.

----

-### Data Cleaning and Integration

-The raw data used in this project came from multiple Kaggle datasets.
-These sources contained detailed game-level and team-level statistics, but they were not immediately usable for machine learning.

-**The Kaggle data included:**
-- Game logs (every regular-season and playoff game)
-- Basic and advanced team statistics
-- Opponent statistics
-- Possession-based efficiency data
-- League-wide summary tables

-While rich, this data was spread across multiple CSVs, used different naming conventions, and sometimes duplicated the same metrics at game-level and season-level.
-A major cleaning and integration effort was required to convert these raw files into a single, consistent dataset.

-### Why We Needed to Feature Engineer the Dataset

-The original Kaggle dataset provides raw counts and percentages, but championship prediction requires interpreting team performance relative to the league, not just in isolation.

-For example:
-- A team scoring 110 points per game means very different things in 1990 versus 2020 because league scoring environments changed dramatically.
-- Raw rebound totals don’t reflect pace differences or whether the team actually controlled possession better than its opponents.
-- Strength of schedule (SOS) and net rating require calculations across entire seasons, not single games.

-This step dramatically improved the quality of signals available to the models.

-### What the Statistical Terms Mean (Glossary)

-To make the dataset interpretable, here are short definitions of the key metrics included in the Kaggle dataset and used in our feature engineering:
-- SOS (Strength of Schedule)
-Measures how difficult a team’s opponents were on average.
-Positive = tougher schedule, negative = easier.
-- Offensive Rating (ORtg)
-Points scored per 100 possessions — measures scoring efficiency.
-- Defensive Rating (DRtg)
-Points allowed per 100 possessions — lower is better.
-- Net Rating
-ORtg − DRtg
-One of the strongest predictors of team dominance.
-- Pace
-Estimated number of possessions per game.
-Needed for era normalization.
-- eFG% (Effective Field Goal Percentage)
-Adjusts FG% to give extra credit for 3-pointers.
-- TS% (True Shooting Percentage)
-Efficiency metric including 2P, 3P, and free throws.
-- ORB% / DRB% (Offensive & Defensive Rebound Percentage)
-Measures how many available rebounds a team secures.
-- Assist Ratio / Turnover Ratio
-Measures ball movement and ball security per 100 possessions.
-- Average Point Differential (avg_point_diff)
-Points scored minus points allowed per game — one of the most important predictors of championships.

-These metrics were originally dispersed and sometimes inconsistent across CSVs, so consolidating and recomputing them was essential.

-### Cleaning & Integration Steps (Expanded)
-After investigating all raw files, we merged and cleaned the data through the following major steps:
-1. Loaded and standardized raw CSVs:
-Converted naming conventions (e.g., “Team” vs “team_name”) Ensured join keys matched across datasets
-Standardized season formats (e.g., “1995–96” → “1996”)
-2. Extracted season-level features:
-Computed win percentage, total wins, losses
-Aggregated per-game data into per-season summaries Removed playoff games to ensure training data uses only pre-championship info
-3. Merged game statistics with team-level advanced metrics:
-Recombined ORtg/DRtg, pace, eFG%, TS%, rebound percentages Merged opponent-adjusted statistics
-Integrated strength-of-schedule tables
-4. Consolidated dataset to one row per team per season This ensured each row corresponds to a single prediction target.
-5. Returned final unified dataset

-This final dataset contains all raw, engineered, and season-normalized features used by our models.

----

 ## Feature Engineering

 The feature engineering stage transformed both raw and processed NBA data into a clean, consistent, and informative dataset optimized for championship prediction.